dwaite/connect/openid-connect-4-identity-assurance/schema.md

 # JSON Schema {#json_schema}

-This section contains the JSON Schema of assertions containing the `verified_person_data` claim.
+This section contains the JSON Schema of assertions containing the `verified_claims` claim.

 ```JSON
 {